Long Road Trip Guides

 Suggested stops

 Breakfast – Kamat Upachar (Sira), Sai Palace (Between Sira and Hiriyur), Cafe Coffee Day (Sira), Upadhya Ruchi (Chitradurga byepass), Kapatharu ( after Tumkur), Adigas Pakashala (Sira Byepass).
 Our Choice is Adigas Paakashala and Upadhya Ruchi.
-All these places have rest rooms.
+All these places have restrooms.

 Google Map – https://goo.gl/maps/bxRdX8to9tm